Our Services

 Helpful Resources

-Trouble focusing often signals your prefrontal cortex is under strain; treatable causes commonly include chronic stress, poor sleep, ADHD, depression or anxiety, hormonal shifts, nutritional deficiencies, blood sugar swings, substance use, and certain medical issues.
+Trouble focusing often points to prefrontal cortex strain, and the causes are frequently treatable.
+Common culprits include chronic stress, poor sleep, ADHD, depression, anxiety, hormonal shifts, nutritional deficiencies, blood sugar imbalances, substance use, and underlying medical conditions.

-Medical next steps include a structured symptom check, seeing a clinician for screening, labs and sleep evaluation, and targeted treatment alongside stress, sleep, and nutrition upgrades; seek urgent care for sudden confusion, severe headache, weakness, vision or speech changes.
-There are several factors to consider and important red flags and action details that could change your next steps, so see the complete guidance below.
+Recommended next steps: complete a structured symptom check, schedule a clinician visit for screening, labs, and sleep evaluation, and pursue targeted treatment alongside improvements to stress management, sleep, and nutrition.
+Seek urgent care for sudden confusion, severe headache, weakness, or changes in vision or speech.

 The prefrontal cortex is the part of your brain located just behind your forehead.
 It acts as your brain's "CEO."
 It helps you: